 Love for pets

 Your pets need a Valentine, too.
-According to the National Retail Federation, Americans are expected to spend $751 million on gifts for our four-legged friends this year.
+According to the National Retail Federation, Americans are expected to spend $886 million on gifts for our four-legged friends in 2019.
 Pet stores have a line of products -- from heart-shaped cat scratchers to XOXO knit sweaters to pink bow tie dog collars.

 If you really want to pamper your pooch, you could spring for a relaxing time at a pet spa.
 Also, don't let dietary restrictions prevent a pet from exercising its sweet tooth.
 While human sweets are bad for them, some bakeries for pets sell delicacies for dogs.